astropy/astropy/docs/utils/data.rst

 clear the whole thing with `~astropy.utils.data.clear_download_cache`.

-The files in the cache directory are named according to a cryptographic hash of their contents (currently MD5, so in principle malevolent entities can cause collisions, though the security risks this poses are marginal at most).
-Thus files with the same content share storage.
+The files in the cache directory are named according to a cryptographic hash of their URL (currently MD5, so in principle malevolent entities can cause collisions, though the security risks this poses are marginal at most).
 The modification times on these files normally indicate when they were last downloaded from the Internet.

 Usage Within Astropy
 ====================